webnoobcodes/vuejs-piechart/README.md

 # Animated Pie Chart

-That's the complete source code with comments from the video tutorial [Menu Animation with Vue](https://youtu.be/UieAQARU1Ho)
+That's the complete source code with comments from the video tutorial [Pie Chart with Vue](https://youtu.be/UieAQARU1Ho)

 A reusable Pie chart component, where you can dynamically provide data.
 And, of course, with a nice animation, if the pie chart is rendered.